Raul Fernandez (entrepreneur): Early life and education

 Fernandez grew up in Silver Spring, Maryland with his family.
 He is the son of a Cuban father and an Ecuadorian mother.
 While a student at St. John's College High School, he attended a Capitol Hill fundraiser for Hispanic Republicans with his father.
 One of his father's friends introduced him to Congressman Jack Kemp's chief of staff leading Fernandez to a part-time intern position translating Spanish documents.
-During this time he was given his first laptop computer and was his high school yearbook caption read, "Most remembered for being the first to have a computer."
+During this time, he was given his first laptop computer and was his high school yearbook caption read, "Most remembered for being the first to have a computer."

-Fernandez went on to attend University of Maryland.
-While attending the University of Maryland, he continued to work for Kemp.
-On Capitol Hill he worked on tax legislation and issues involving Central America using spreadsheets and programs he developed to simulate the impact of various tax plans on different income groups.
-He went on to graduate from the University of Maryland with a bachelor's degree in economics in 1989 before settling in Washington DC.

 Proxicom

 In 1991, Fernandez left his job at Digicon and founded Proxicom with $40,000.
-Under his leadership, the company became a top global provider of e-business services for Fortune 500 companies.
-Proxicom's ultimate success was sealed with the signing of two big clients in the mid90s MCI and AOL.
-Fernandez met AOL's Ted Leonsis on an airplane on his way back from launching one of the first e-commerce Web sites for MCI.
-The subsequent deals from AOL led to growth, venture investments and the Proxicom's eventual $58.5 million IPO in 1999.
-In 2000, Proxicom generated more than $200 million in revenue.

 In late 2000, Proxicom gathered interest from two buyers: Compaq and Dimension Data.
 A bidding war ensued and Proxicom was bought by Dimension Data.

 From 2000 to 2002, he served as Chief Executive Officer for Dimension Data North America, and as a Director of its parent company, Dimension Data Holdings Plc, in 2001.